supa2/Automaton/The-Atm_fade-machine.md

 }
 ```

-Please note that the Atm_fade machine starts up in state *IDLE*, this means it won't start until its state is changed to Atm_led::START.
+Please note that the Atm_fade machine starts up in state *IDLE*, this means it won't start until its state is changed to Atm_fade::START.

 ### Atm_fade & blink( int duration ) ###